History of reform of the House of Lords: House of Lords Act 1999

 The House of Lords Act 1999 withdrew the automatic right of hereditary peers to sit in the House of Lords as the first stage of a planned reform by the Labour government of Tony Blair.
 However 92 hereditary peers were allowed to remain pending completion of the second stage of the proposed reforms.

 House of Lords Reform Act 2014

 The House of Lords Reform Act 2014 allowed members to resign from the House; previously there had been no mechanism for this.
-It also provided for the exclusion of any peer sentenced to a term of imprisonment of one year or more for a criminal offence.
+It also provided for the exclusion of any peer sentenced to a term of imprisonment of one year or more for a criminal offence, as well as a mechanism for removal of peers for non-attendance.

 House of Lords (Expulsion and Suspension) Act 2015

 The House of Lords (Expulsion and Suspension) Act 2015 authorised the House to expel or suspend members.

 Reforms of powers

 Originally the two Houses of Parliament had equal legislative powers.
 The agreement of both was necessary before a Bill could be submitted to the Monarch for royal assent, which if granted made the Bill an Act of Parliament.
 After the English Restoration a constitutional convention arose that the House of Lords would defer to the House of Commons on measures to raise and spend money.
 This did not affect the legal powers of the House of Lords.
 After the split in the Liberal Party over the First Irish Home Rule Bill in 1886, most Whig aristocrats left the Gladstonian Liberal party and became Liberal Unionists.
 The effect was to reinforce an already large Conservative majority in the House of Lords.

 Liberal governments in the late nineteenth and early twentieth century had difficulty in getting major legislation through the upper house.
 On issues as central to the politics of the day as Home Rule and as dear to the hearts of radicals as the end of plural voting, the Lords were implacably opposed.